Who We Are

 ADAO: Standing on the Frontline of Asbestos Awareness and Asbestos-Caused Disease Prevention.

-Doug Larkin and I founded ADAO in 2004, after both of our loved ones had been diagnosed with mesothelioma, an asbestos-caused disease.
+Doug Larkin and I founded ADAO in 2004, after both of our loved ones had been diagnosed with mesothelioma, a lethal asbestos-caused disease.
 As we cared for them, we met other patients and families whose lives were also devastated by asbestos exposure.
 As we watched the people we cared for succumb to a deadly, yet preventable, disease, we began a journey of advocating to end asbestos exposure in the hopes that no one else would have to experience the pain we lived through.
-ADAO started small, and, slowly but surely, our organization grew as more and more victims, families, and communities affected by asbestos joined us.
-Thanks to volunteers, interns, supporters, donors, patients and their families, Leadership, and our National Spokesperson Jordan Zevon, ADAO has been able to continue to grow.
-ADAO, a 501(c)(3) non-profit, is the largest United States-based independent asbestos victims’ organization today.
-ADAO’s expansion has also been made possible through the creation of a leadership development program that enables ADAO to work with local undergraduate and graduate students studying business, communication, law, and public policy.
+ADAO started small, and, slowly but surely grew as more victims, families, and communities affected by asbestos joined us.
+Thanks to volunteers, interns, supporters, donors, patients and their families, leadership, and our National Spokesperson Jordan Zevon, ADAO has been able to continue to grow.
+ADAO, a 501(c)(3) non-profit, is now the largest United States-based independent asbestos victims’ organization.
+Our expansion has also been made possible through the creation of a leadership development program that enables ADAO to work with local undergraduate and graduate students studying business, communication, law, and public policy.
 Our network includes over 50,000 individuals eager to live in a world without asbestos, a known human carcinogen.